MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Languages, culture codes, and companion proofing languages

 Language-neutral product resources for Office 365 ProPlus are packaged into a single file that contains all the neutral resources.
-Language-specific resources are packaged into language-specific files such as en-us for English (United States) resources. [xx - add examples]
+Language-specific resources are packaged into language-specific files such as en-us for English (United States) resources.

 The following table lists all the supported languages for Office 365 ProPlus, along with culture codes and companion proofing languages.